Snow Melting for Heated Walkways & Path

 The example pictured is of a walkway improvement that will double as an accessibility ramp.
 This walkway, with a very gradual slope, is leading to a detached garage behind the house for wheelchair accessible van, however, the installation process would be very similar for comparable projects like a front walkway.
 This project is using electric snow melting cables embedded in sand beneath pavers.

 By adding the snow melting system, the customer is sure to have a clean path to the garage without having to rely on a snow removal service.
-Because this snow melting system is electric, it can easily be expanded in the future if these homeowners decide to add to the square footage of the walkway.
+Because this snow melting system is electric, it can easily be expanded in the future if these homeowners decide to add to the square footage of the walkway or install a heated driveway.

 Snow Melt Walkway After